g1rly-c0d3r/double_pendulum/README.md

 - A ForTran compiler, can be specified in the Makefile, default is GForTran
 - A Make implementation, I use GNU Make
+- ffmpeg, a command-line video utility, used for compiling each frame
+- gnuplot, a command-line plotting utility, used to generate an image of each time step of the simulation